RichShillingtonMSFT/azure-login/README.md

 # azure-login
 If you use PowerShell to interact with Azure, this will make connecting and authenticating to Azure much easier.

 I work with PowerShell everyday mostly automating Azure workloads.
-I find myself contently logging in to different Azure Subscriptions and tenants to perform test or to grab information.
+I find myself constantly logging in to different Azure Subscriptions and Tenants to perform tests or to grab information.

 To make my life easier, I load this function in my PowerShell profile by default when PowerShell or VSCode is launched.